Lshahbandayeva/lshahbandayeva.github.com/README.md

 </h2>

-Highly motivated Data Scientist with strong academic background in BS in Computer Science.
-Experienced in Python, Data Analysis and Deep Learning with the research interest in Adversarial Machine Learning.
+Diligent and self-motivated professional who eagers to learn new skills in an organization through contributing to the organization’s growth and in return capitalizing my technical skills and abilities.
+Experienced in ML, DL and Python (pandas, numpy, matplotlib, seaborn, scikit-learn, Tensorflow, Keras, PyTorch, etc.) with the research interest in statistical and adversarial machine learning, neuro-symbolic AI and applications of deep learning.

 ### Projects